SpaceMadness/lunar-unity-console/README.md

 ### Key Benefits
 - Native C/Objective-C/Java code with a low memory footprint.
-- Works well with a huge log amount (up to 100000 entries).
+- Works well with huge logs amount (up to 65536 entries).
-- Built with a native platform UI (does NOT rely on Unity GUI).
+- Completely built with native iOS/Android UI (does NOT rely on Unity GUI).
 - Resolution independent (looks great on highres/retina displays).
-- Does NOT modify scenes or add assets.
+- Does NOT modify scenes and does NOT add new assets.
-- Removes completely from the release build with a single mouse click or from the command line (absolutely NO traces left).
+- Removes completely from the release build with a single mouse click or from command line (absolutely NO traces left).

 ### Features
 - Instant error notification (never miss an unhandled exception again):